 Although a formal internship is not required, it is highly recommended for students pursuing an applied non-academic career.
 Recent internship sites include ACT, AT&T, Home Depot, HumRRO, Jeanneret & Associates Inc., Kenexa, Personnel Decisions International, Valtera, and Xerox.

 For more details about our program, we encourage you to view our 2017 Open House slides.

-The Department of Psychology is located in an attractive four-story building that contains research laboratories, faculty and administrative offices, classrooms, and the Saul B. Sells Collection.
+The Department of Psychological and Brain Sciences is located in an attractive four-story building that contains research laboratories, faculty and administrative offices, classrooms, and the Saul B. Sells Collection.
 Graduate student offices are located in the newly renovated Milner Hall, centrally located to the Psychology Building, the library, and various on- and off-campus dining facilities.
 Laboratory facilities are excellent conducive to individual and small-group studies with individual and networked computers.

 Office spaces are provided for all graduate students.
 Desktop computers are readily available for student use in laboratories and offices.
 In addition, graduate students have exclusive access to a graduate student computing lab, equipped with computers and advanced statistical software.